Tracardi/tracardi-api/docs/plugins/tutorial/part2.md

 The form property defines a form that will be build automatically and will bind form fields with JSON configuration object.
 Form consists of `FormGroups` and `FormFields` inside a `FormGroup`. `FormGroup` is just a type of grouping to make forms more readable.
-YOu may have any number of groups you want.
+You may have any number of groups you want.
 It consists of name and description and a list of `FormField` objects.
 Form field defines the type of field we display and an id.
-Id must be equal to one of the configuration properties.
+ID must be equal to one of the configuration properties.
 Here we bind first field with the `event_type` property of the JSON configuration object.
 Property `component` defines the field component to use to edit the `event_type`.